lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 #### Oracle reports

-Accounting oracle reports happen in the same cadence as before, but now include handling of vault-related bad debt.
+Accounting oracle reports happen in the same cadence as before, but now include handling of vault-related bad debt (in cases when bad debt is assigned to be socialized by the protocol, happens only explicitly and MUST be assigned to the Lido DAO Agent).

 Token rebase is implemented such that `externalEther` gets updated according to the newly delivered Lido Core pool changes after rewards and fees are distributed.